How to Find a Business Partner

 It’s a good idea to involve an attorney while drafting your partnership agreement to make sure you get all the legalities right.

-6 Qualities to Look for in your Business Partner
+6 qualities to look for in your business partner

 A business partnership is often compared to a marriage, and rightly so.
 This is because in both cases, the parties involved function as a team, their actions affect the other person, and their finances are interdependent.